 - Do I need to maneuver through tight spaces?

 - How much time do I have to work on this project?

-These questions will help you choose the appropriate operating weight, dig depth, size, and horsepower needed to get the job done.
+These questions and our free e-book guide will help you choose the appropriate operating weight, dig depth, size, and horsepower needed to get the job done.

 Is it dangerous to use a larger backhoe than needed?

 Using a large backhoe can be dangerous if you’re not used to operating a machine with this stature and horsepower.
 If you choose to use a larger backhoe than needed, you should be aware of a few things:

 - Staying away from the edge of the hole you’re digging